EdwarDDay/kotlin-server-scripts/README.md

 dependency isn't in the maven central repository, you can add additional repositories via a `@file:Repository("<repository url>")` annotation at file level.

+### Change logging configuration

+You can reference a [logback configuration file](https://logback.qos.ch/manual/configuration.html) in the `kss.properties` configuration file via `logging.logback.configurationFile=<path to file>`.
+This way you can change the log level from the default `info` or log to a file instead of the command line as it's done by default.

 ## Building

 To build the library just run `./gradlew scripting-host:build`.